Snoozles/mixed_messages/README.md

 ## General Information
 This is is project to practice my newly acquired JavaScript skills.

+The aim is to build a JavaSript programm that presents randomly generated messages to the user.

 ## Technologies
 * JavaScript
 * Git/Github